dankegel/ciwrap/README.txt

 In this example,
 - Each project has its own buildbot master and slaves
-- Each project has a directory containing at least two things:
+- Each project has a directory containing at least three things:
   a) a script named 'buildshim' which takes args like 'compile' and turns them into 'make', etc.
   b) the master.cfg for the project's buildbot master
+  c) the config.json listing the slaves and branches to build
 - For ease of keeping config in git, Buildbot state files are segregated into a separate directory
 - A common python class is used to make the master.cfg files shorter and